Degree: Bachelor of Arts (B.A.)

 You can find further details on how the program is structured in the module catalog (only available in German).

 The University of Mannheim is part of a global network.
 The School of Humanities is partners with over 150 universities worldwide, and, in collaboration with the International Office, can help you plan a period of study abroad.
 We recommend that students go abroad during the fourth or fifth subject-specific semester, but it is possible to make individual arrangements.
 Studying abroad is optional, and is encouraged by the School.

-We strongly recommend that students complete an internship during their studies.
-Through the practical module stipulated in the examination regulations, you can acquire key competences that are relevant in the workplace.
+You do not have to complete a mandatory internship in the bachelor's program in Current English Linguistics and Literary Studies.
+Nevertheless, we strongly recommend that students complete an internship during their studies.
+Through the practical module stipulated in the examination regulations, you can acquire key competencies that are relevant in the workplace.
 It can also help you with your career options, finding internships, and starting work.
 The Careers Advice Service (only available in German) can help you to find an internship.